 There will be another point where you turn right, to climb up to the cave.
 For more detailed information on how to get there, check out my trail guide below!

-In all honesty, I loved photographing the cave, but as far as the hike itself goes, I wasn’t too impressed.
+In all honesty I was impressed and loved photographing the cave, but as far as the hike itself goes I wasn’t too impressed.
 I hiked the Boynton Canyon Trail early one Saturday morning and beat the crowds.
 Still, I wasn’t a big fan of hiking behind the Enchantment Resort for what seemed like half the hike.

 I was happy to give them verbal directions as we passed, hoping they were able to make it and see the interesting cave for themselves.
 Hopefully this guide reaches you before you embark your own hike to the Subway Cave!